Research projects

 Building tools for computer-assisted diagnostics

-Digital pathology & AI to gain novel insghts into colorectal cancer
+Digital pathology & AI to gain novel insights into colorectal cancer

-Group Zlobec Our Sinergia project uses AI to harness the power of histopathology images, genomics (focusing on STRs), and pharmacoscopy to gain novel insights into colorectal cancer biology and understand their impact on clinical outcomes.
-We investigate morphomolecular relationships, including the CMS classification, and intratumoral heterogeneity in order to learn new interpretable & clinically important features from histopathology images.
+Group Zlobec, Williams Our Sinergia project uses AI to gain new insights into the biology of colorectal cancers.
+We investigate morphomolecular relationships, including the molecular subtypes and intratumoral heterogeneity in order to learn new interpretable & clinically important features from histopathology images.
 We use various computational methods, including graphs and deep learning) to evaluate the structural and spatial patterns at the tumor invasion front in neoadjuvantly treated patients.
-We’ve extended our scope to understanding CMS using spatial transcriptomic and protein expression analysis.
+We’ve extended our scope to understanding transcriptional subtypes using spatial transcriptomic and spatial protein expression analysis.
 The tumor microenvironment, with its complex stromal patterns and immune contexture are important focus points.
 Collaborators on this project include M. Rodriguez (IBM Research), M. Anisimova (ZHAW), B. Snijder (ETH Zürich), A. Fischer (HES-SO & UniFribourg) and V. Koelzer (UniZürich).